bionode/bionode-watermill/docs/Task.md

-Bionode-watermill allows users to both execute code in javascript within `operationCreator` or run unix **shell commands** within tasks by returning a string from
+Bionode-watermill allows users to both execute code in javascript within `operationCreator` or run unix **shell commands** within tasks by returning a string (using ES6 template literals) from `operationCreator`:
-`operationCreator`:

 *Example*